ye-pang/unravelml/README.md

 In **Machine Learning Example Walkthroughs**, we walk through the Titanic survival problem from end to end, with a focus on the machine learning and interpretability concepts introduced in the Primer.

-Finally, we have created a prototype tool for you to begin exploring machine learning with your own data.
-The **Machine Learning Interpretability Tool** will guide you through the supervised classification machine learning workflow while providing interactive visualizaitons to help maximize your understanding.
+Finally, we have created a **Prototype tool** for you to begin exploring machine learning with your own data.
+The process will guide you through an automated machine learning workflow for **supervised classification** while providing interactive visualizaitons to help maximize your understanding.

 We hope you enjoy our tool!
 Please feel free to contact us with any comments or questions

-- Kevin, Tianhao & Kathryn
+* Kevin (yp2182@berkeley.edu)
+* Tianhao
+* Kathryn